eliezerkapish/eliezerkapish/README.md

 - 👋 Hi, I’m Eliezer
-- 👀 I’m a Machine Learning & Analytics Engineer
+- 🤖 I’m a Machine Learning & Analytics Engineer
 - 🌱 I’m currently learning Data Engineering
 - 💞️ I’m looking forward to collaborating with your project
-- 📫 How to reach me

 <!---
 eliezerkapish/eliezerkapish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.